 I configured an Amazon Simple Storage Service (Amazon S3) event notification to trigger my AWS Lambda function.
 Why doesn't the function trigger as expected when the event occurs?

 Confirm that all of the following are correctly configured:

 Amazon S3 event type

-When you configure an Amazon S3 event notification, you specify which of the supported Amazon S3 event types (such as PUT, POST, COPY, and CompleteMultipartUpload) will cause Amazon S3 to send the notification.
-If an event type that you didn't specify occurs in your S3 bucket, Amazon S3 won't send the notification (and won't trigger your Lambda function).
+When you configure an Amazon S3 event notification, you specify which supported Amazon S3 event types (such as PUT, POST, COPY, and CompleteMultipartUpload) cause Amazon S3 to send the notification.
+If an event type that you didn't specify occurs in your S3 bucket, Amazon S3 doesn't send the notification (and doesn't trigger your Lambda function).

 Object key name filters

 You can configure Amazon S3 event notifications to use object key name filtering.
 When configured, Amazon S3 publishes notifications (and triggers your Lambda function) only for objects with a certain key name prefix or suffix.

 If you use any of these special characters in the value of the prefix or suffix, you must enter them in URL-encoded (percent-encoded) format:

 - ASCII character ranges 00–1F hex (0–31 decimal) and 7F (127 decimal)